 Nikon D750 versus Nikon D600

 The Nikon D750 and the Nikon D600 are two enthusiast cameras that were announced, respectively, in September 2014 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 24.2 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Nikon D600.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).